Non-Toxic Personal Care Products

 - Phthalates (often hidden on labels under “fragrance”)

-Read on for product recommendations that do not contain any of these harmful ingredients.
+Read on for product recommendations that avoid these harmful ingredients.

 Body Wash

-If you are based in the US then I would recommend trying out Aleavia body wash.
-I love that it contains prebiotics, to help restore your skin’s natural pH levels.
+Aleavia body wash contains prebiotics, to help restore your skin’s natural pH levels.

 If you are more of a bath person then one of the safest products you can use is Epsom Salts.
 Just make sure they don’t contain any added scents or ingredients.
 The one featured below is just pure organic salts.